HarborNAS/webui/docs/devs/role-checks.md

 # Role Checks

-TrueNAS allows users to create admins with custom roles.
+HarborNAS allows users to create admins with custom roles.

 ### Readonly role is the minimum

 Readonly role is assumed to be the bare minimum role required to access the WebUI.\
 That means that most of the time there are no checks for `*_READ` roles.